Have you ever wondered why more women seem to struggle with sadness, anxiety, or stress? What’s really going on under the surface?

 Young women are the most at risk for mental illness.
 25.7% have self-harmed, more than twice the rate for young men.
 These numbers highlight the need to focus on mental health support for young women.

-The Impact of Violence and Abuse on Women’s Mental Health
+How does Violence and Abuse Impact on Women’s Mental Health

 Women’s well-being is closely linked to their experiences of violence and abuse.
 Sadly, studies show a strong connection between their mental health and the traumas they go through.